sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/quick_quide_on_scratch.rst

 Scratch is designed to be fun, educational, and easy to learn.
 It has tools for creating interactive stories, games, art, simulations, and more, using block-based programming.
 Scratch also has its own paint editor and sound editor built-in.

-The top of scratch 3 has some basic options, the first one from left to right is the language option, you can choose different languages for programming.
-The second one is the **File** option, you can create new files, read local files and save current files with this option.
-The third is the **Edit** option, which allows you to resume some deletion operations and enable the acceleration mode (in which the sprite movement becomes particularly fast).
-The fourth is the **Tutorials** option, which allows you to view tutorials for some projects.
-The fifth is the file naming option, where you can rename the project.
+The top of Scratch 3 has some basic options: Language, File, Edit, Tutorials and Project name.

+* **Language**: Choose different languages for programming.
+* **File**: Create new files, read local files and save current files with this option.
+* **Edit**: Allows you to resume some deletion operations and enable the acceleration mode (in which the sprite movement becomes particularly fast).
+* **Tutorials**: View some project tutorials.
+* **Project Name**: This is the project name, you can also change it.

 .. image:: media/scratch13.png